tkdchen/task-repo-shared-ci/{{cookiecutter.repo_root}}/SHARED-CI.md

 ## 🔧 Making changes

-You can edit the shared CI files if necessary, but please consider sending PRs for the upstream [task-repo-boilerplate] templates to reduce drift and so that others can benefit from the changes as well.
+You can edit the shared CI files if necessary, but please consider sending PRs for the upstream [task-repo-shared-ci] templates to reduce drift and so that others can benefit from the changes as well.

 `cruft` *will* try to respect your custom patches during the update process, but